 - MORE INFORMATION: Hanabi.jp (Japanese)

-2. Kichijoji Autumn Festival, Tokyo
+2. The 53rd Kichijoji Autumn Festival, Tokyo

 This annual event in the vibrant Kichijoji area includes a procession of mikoshi (portable shrines) through the streets to the Musashino Hachimangu shrine.
-Over two days, watch residents carry the large portable shrines along the festival routes in the city, then enjoy the rest of the festivities including dance performances, and food and drink stalls serving local specialties.
-While in the area explore Inokashira Park and the tiny eateries, bars, and food stalls of Harmonica Alley where there are fewer crowds.
+Over two days, watch residents carry the large portable shrines along the festival routes in the city, then enjoy the rest of the festivities, including dance performances, and food and drink stalls serving local specialties.
+While in the area, explore Inokashira Park and the tiny eateries, bars, and food stalls of Harmonica Alley, where there are fewer crowds.

 - WHERE & WHEN: The event begins at Musashino Hachiman-gu 1-1-23 Kichijoji-Higashi-cho, Musashino-shi, Tokyo.
-The 2023 event was held over the weekend of September 9th and 10th, 2024 dates are still to be confirmed.
+Saturday, September 13 to Sunday, September 14, 2025.

-- MORE INFORMATION: Musashino-kanko.com
+- MORE INFORMATION: Musashino-kanko.com (Japanese)

 3. Tokyo Grand Sumo Tournament